Showing posts with label Norwich. Show all posts

 Another 19th century sketch depicts Browne’s parlour.
 Embedded in its fireplace are two yellow onyx stones and the Biblical verse ‘O God arise and scattereth our enemies’ inscribed upon it.
 The fireplace still survives, over the years it has alternated between being displayed at Norwich Castle Museum and then stored and forgotten about at the Rural Museum of Gressenhall.
 The ornate stucco ceiling is thought to be in storage with Norwich City Council, although it too may be either lost or its whereabouts forgotten.

 Browne's notebooks includes verse inspired by a painting once in his parlour by Peter Paul Rubens.
-It depicts the gods Jupiter and Mercury visiting humble cottage dwellers who are preparing to kill a fattened goose for their visitors.
-Rubens painting celebrates the virtue of hospitality and its greater Christian tributary Charity, and as such it informs those visiting the family home of their deeply-held Christian values.
+It depicts Saint Paul and Barnabas mistaken as the gods Jupiter and Mercury, visiting humble cottage dwellers.
+In its foreground a fattened goose is caught ready for an offering to the visitors.
+Rubens' painting celebrates the virtue of hospitality and its greater Christian tributary Charity; as such it informs those visiting the family home of their deeply-held Christian values.

 In correspondence to his father Edward mentions another painting once in the family home which depicts the Greek myth of the Fall of Icarus.
 Equally moralistic to Ruben’s painting, this time warning of the danger of carelessness in youth and the consequence of not heeding parental advice.
 The parlour painting may have resembled or even have been this Dutch painting dating from 1637.

-Browne’s collection of curios, would in all probability, have been exhibited within a single room.
-It may have resembled this reconstruction of the Danish polymath Olaf Worm’s collection.
+Browne’s collection of curios in all probability would have been exhibited within a single room and may have resembled this reconstruction of the Danish polymath Olaf Worm’s collection.
 Browne's collection would have featured a display case of coins, various stuffed birds including a pelican, birds eggs, a swordfish's head, an elephant’s leg bone, part of a whale's skull and an ancient Egyptian statuette with magnetic properties.

-Although his home, paintings and curios have long since vanished, there’s one document which gives us vital insights into Doctor Browne’s many interests, the 1711 Sales Auction Catalogue, which lists the contents of his library.
-It wasn't however, until 1986 that a facsimile was published of it, edited by the American scholar Jeremiah Finch, ‘after many years in many libraries’.
+Although his home, paintings and curios have long since vanished, there’s one document which gives us vital insights into Doctor Browne’s many interests, the 1711 Sales Auction Catalogue which lists the contents of his library.
+It wasn't until 1986 however that a facsimile was published of it, edited by the American scholar Jeremiah Finch, ‘after many years in many libraries’.

 There’s a few caveats to be heeded before consulting the catalogue.
 First, it lists not only books once in Thomas Browne’s library, but also those owned by his eldest son Edward Browne (1644-1708).